Memorial Grant Program for First Responders Frequently Asked Questions (FAQs)

 - Death resulting from a fatal injury (e.g., gunshot wound, stabbing, car accident, etc.) while actively engaged in the duties of a first responder in Canada.

-- Death resulting from an occupational illness primarily resulting from employment as a first responder (e.g., lung cancer, leukemia, non-Hodgkin’s Lymphoma, heart injury or other illness).
+- Death resulting from an occupational illness primarily resulting from employment as a first responder (e.g., lung cancer, leukemia, non-Hodgkin's Lymphoma, COVID-19 or other illness).

 - Death resulting from, or reasonably attributable to, psychological impairment, specifically suicide, based on a pre-existing diagnosis or other evidence of an operational stress injury.

-How do I file an application for the Memorial Grant Program?
+How do I apply for the Memorial Grant Program?

 Is the Memorial Grant Tax-free?